friendica/friendica/doc/Config.md

 Currently, the following configurations are included:
 - `defaults.config.php` holds the default values for all the configuration keys that can only be set in `local.config.php`.
-- `settings.config.php` holds the default values for some configuration keys that are set through the admin settings page.
+- `settings.config.neon` holds the default values for some configuration keys that are set through the admin settings page.

 #### Migrating from .htconfig.php to config/local.config.php